magicsunday/webtrees-fan-chart/README.md

 ## Usage
 At the charts' menu, you will find a new link called `Fan chart`.
+Use the provided configuration options to adjust the layout of the charts according to your needs.

+Right clicking on an individual opens an tooltip providing more detailed information of the current individual.

 ## Development